liane4323/sep11-freedom-project/tool/learning-log.md

 ```

 Like I said before, the difference in code is crystal clear.
-In my opinion, I would say that ARIA Tabs are the most complex.One is the least complex on the list, while three is the most complex.
+In my opinion, I would say that ARIA Tabs are the most complex.
+One is the least complex on the list, while three is the most complex.
 Since I am a beginner to this tool, I will be choosing to stick with the Simple Tabs.

 **Next up:** I will start working on my tinkering webpage in my IDE.

 ### 11/8/24: LEARNING LOG 3

 * Text